Baking-Bits/GameNightBot/AI_SELF_FILTERING.md

   - `true`: Automatically ping admin role when server issues are detected
   - `false`: Only provide regular AI responses to server issues
   - When enabled, provides troubleshooting steps and pings the first admin role in config

+- **`silentFailureOnAIUnavailable`** (boolean):
+  - `true`: Bot stays completely silent when AI is unreachable (recommended)
+  - `false`: Bot sends "There was an error contacting the AI" message when AI fails
+  - Prevents error messages from cluttering the chat when AI service is down

 ## System Prompts